[Interview] Becoming a successful entrepreneur and leader with Funzi

 mz: The intention of the service Funzi is described as „helping users to start learning the skills to build their dreams”.
 What exactly does that mean?

-Sophie Lafayette: Funzi provides services to develop skills that will be of immediate impact, improving the user's professional and life and making it more meaningful.
-From our experience with Nokia's Life Tools, we know that an average user uses multiple learning services, developing skills for everyday life, livelihood development and wellbeing.
+Sophie Lafayette: Funzi provides services to develop skills that will be of immediate impact, improving the user’s professional and personal life and making it more meaningful.
+From our experience with Nokia’s Life Tools, we know that an average user uses multiple learning services, developing skills for everyday life, livelihood development and wellbeing.

 With this in mind, Funzi delivers useful information, with revolutionary ease-of-use, to our user’s mobile device.
 New relevant and concise information, developed by industry experts, is delivered every day.
 This gives our users time to digest the material and for it to stay with them, ensuring the skills they learn practical and have a long term impact.